sagardampba2022w/Knowledge_Assistant/README.md

 This combination of hybrid search and LLM response generation ensures that users receive accurate, relevant answers to their questions, derived from complex market research data.

-### Tech stack used

-The **Knowledge Assistant** utilizes a modern tech stack designed for scalability, performance, and ease of deployment.
-Key technologies include:

 ### Tech Stack Used